tech-greedy/singularity/README.md

 #### enabled, num_workers
 Whether to enable the worker and how many worker instances.
 As a rule of thumb, use `min(cpu_cores / 2.5, io_MBps / 50)`

+# Performance
+### Resource usage
+Each generation worker consumes negligible RAM, 20-50 MiB/s disk I/O and 100-250% of CPU.
+### Speed
+Each 32GiB deal takes ~10 minutes to be generated on AMD EPYC CPU with NVME drive.
+### Other factors
+1. When dealing with lots of small files, CPU usage increases while generation speed decreases
+2. When using S3 bucket public as the dataset, the Internet Speed may become the bottleneck

 # FAQ and common issues
 ### Does it work on Windows
 Only Deal Preparation works and Indexing works on Windows.